-Potentially Significant Impact Less-Than- Significant with Mitigation Incorporation Less-Than- Significant Impact No Impact Would the project: Would the project: Would the project increase the use of neighborhood and regional parks or of recreational facilities such that substant physical deterioration of the facility wo or be accelerated? ther ntial \boxtimes b) Does the project include recreational frequire the construction or expansion recreational facilities which might have adverse physical effect on the environ of e an \boxtimes
+We ould the project: Potentially Significant Impact Less-Than- Significant with Mitigation Incorporation Less-Than- Significant Impact No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? \boxtimes